NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    :link: example_visualizing_molecules
    :link-type: ref

-   This tutorial covers how to visualize molecules using Biobuild.
+   This tutorial covers how to visualize molecules using buildamol.

 .. card:: Optimizing Molecules
    :link: example_optimization
    :link-type: ref

-   This tutorial covers how to optimize molecular conformations in Biobuild.
+   This tutorial covers how to optimize molecular conformations in buildamol.

 .. card:: Converting Formats
    :link: example_converting_formats
    :link-type: ref

-   This tutorial covers how to convert between different file formats and how to use other libraries with Biobuild.
+   This tutorial covers how to convert between different file formats and how to use other libraries with buildamol.

 .. card:: Built-in Resources
    :link: example_built_in_resources
    :link-type: ref

-   This tutorial covers how to use the built-in resources of Biobuild.
+   This tutorial covers how to use the built-in resources of buildamol.

 .. card:: Adding Resources
    :link: example_defaults